e-leal/project-3/README.md

   * WHEN application is posted, COMMENTS are enabled
   * WHEN comments are enabled, both employers and employees can comment.

+* Jobs
+  * WHEN job is posted,

 ## Installation

 Commence creating a clone or pulling from the Project repository into your local machine, then navigate the directories to the project-3 directory folder through the terminal

-In the project-3 directory, there are two folders, the "client" folder and the "server" folder. you must use the terminal to go into those folders and install the "node_modules" folder as well as the dependencies that is needed to run this application in those folders as well as the root folder by using the following command:
+In the project-3 directory, there are two folders, the "client" folder and the "server" folder. you must use the terminal to go into those folders and install the "node_modules" folder as well as the dependencies that is needed to run this application in those folders as well as the root folder by using either of the following commands:

 > npm install

+or

+> npm i

 The dependencies should automatically be installed, however, you still need to set up the .env file, which will be covered in the Usage section.

 ## Usage

-In the client folder, you need to create a .env file and within that file, you need to type in this:

-> SKIP_PREFLIGHT_CHECK=true

 ## License